kinojms/obsidian-notes/STCLOUD/III. Cloud Concepts Overview.md

 - high capex/low opex
 	- you own it, you buy the servers. so high capital
 	- low monthly costs for maintaining the servers
+- High CapEx cause you OWN the thing, but tiny/low OpEx
 ### Hybrid
 - startups produce their own servers
 - public + private